 The signs that fraud is afoot may not always be immediately (and easily) detected.
 Just because you’re seeing a spike in clicks doesn’t mean that they’re real users.
-Lots of impressions means nothing without true performance results.
+Lots of impressions mean nothing without true performance results.
 Remember realusersequal real conversions.

 2. Their Clients Are Happy